-Fort Sanders.
-Staff noted that the applicant took care of all the neighborhood's concerns After considerable discussion the HZC postponed until next month a decision to allow Schweitzer Properties, Inc., to install faux-grained fiber cement board siding rather than smooth finish fiber cement board siding on a newly constructed detached ed that this agreement was not able to advance both the police and fire headquarters.
-The city is now again looking for land suitable for that use Another factor in the proposal was money.
-Deputy Mayor David Brace notified the college that the school faces a \$6 million debt and the city's estimated cleanup and construction is estimated at about \$5 million.
+Fort Sanders, Staff noted that the applicant took care of all the neighborhood's concerns.
+After considerable discussion the HZC postponed until next month a decision to allow Schweitzer Properties, Inc. to install faux-grained fiber cement board siding rather than smooth finish fiber cement board siding on a newly constructed detached darada at 1010 Flaggar St in does not want a faux-grained cement fiber board to be used.
+Staff feared that granting permission would set a precedent.
+Since 2012 there have been seven construction projects approved in Fourth and Gill using cement board siding.
+In six of those cases smooth finish was specified.
+In one case fauxdrained was appointed to metals stated that the neighborhood mitigate the faux-grained effect.
+Christine and Keven Sutherland, the owners of the house at 240 E. Scott in Old North Knoxville, were granted permission to replace rotted tongue and groove flooring on the front and back porches with a synthetic tongue and groove material provided the material was pointed.
+The H7C further ruled to determine if that action will now again looking for land suitable for that use.
+Another factor in the proposal was money.
+Deputy bout the bolice and me headquarters.
+The city is Mayor David Brace notified the college that the school faces a \$6 million debt and the city's estimated cleanup and construction is estimated at about \$5 million.